API Security

 security schemes.
 For example, your API has four operations, three require an

-API key in the HTTP header, another (public /ping
+API key in the HTTP header, another (public /ping endpoint) requires no

 security.